sonic-net/SONiC/doc/nat/nat_design_spec.md

 When the pool is exhausted, new incoming connections are no longer NAT'ted in the hardware.
 In such scenario, the new incoming traffic are reported as NAT miss and dropped.
 Only when the inactive entries are released are the new incoming connections dynamically mapped to the freed up ports.

 Dynamic NAT/NAPT is supported only for the traffic of IP protocol types TCP/UDP/ICMP.
 Other IP protocol type traffic are not dynamically NAT'ted but are dropped in the hardware.

+NOTE: Overlap in the configured Global IP address and Port range between Static NAT/NAPT and Dynamic NAT/NAPT is not allowed.

 #### 2.2.3.1 Full Cone NAT
 When the first connection from a particular internal IP + L4 port is dynamically SNAT mapped to an external IP + L4 port, the SNAT and the corresponding DNAT entries are added for that mapping in the hardware.